Smaug123/WoofWare.DotnetRuntimeLocator/README.md

 let info = DotnetEnvironmentInfo.Get ()
 // or, if you already know a path to the `dotnet` executable... let info = DotnetEnvironmentInfo.GetSpecific "/path/to/dotnet"

+// identify the directories containing the framework which would execute a given DLL let dirsToSearch : string seq = DotnetRuntime.SelectForDll "/path/to/dll.dll"
+// or, if you would be running with a specific `/path/to/dotnet exec /path/to/dll.dll`: let dirsToSearch : string seq = DotnetRuntime.SelectForDll ("/path/to/dll.dll", "/path/to/dotnet")
 ```

 ## Troubleshooting